Introduction to Azure security

 Azure Virtual Network

 An Azure virtual network (VNet) is a representation of your own network in the cloud.
-It is a logical isolation of the Azure network fabric dedicated to your subscription.
+It's a logical isolation of the Azure network fabric dedicated to your subscription.
 You can fully control the IP address blocks, DNS settings, security policies, and route tables within this network.
 You can segment your VNet into subnets and place Azure IaaS virtual machines (VMs) and/or Cloud services (PaaS role instances) on Azure Virtual Networks.

 Additionally, you can connect the virtual network to your on-premises network using one of the connectivity options available in Azure.
 In essence, you can expand your network to Azure, with complete control on IP address blocks with the benefit of enterprise scale Azure provides.